Unofficial Bio

 The unofficial entry for you, for me, is paradox.
 A condition at the heart of every human creature.

 Often, world history compounds the nature of internal paradox.
-For me, the origin of this compounded paradox traces back to Cuba.
+In my life, the origin of this compounded paradox traces back to Cuba.

 Nearby on the island, my American mother was born in Banes in 1951.
 Banes was the hometown of the US-backed Cuban dictator Fulgencio Batista, making it a prime location for US multinationals including United Fruit—where my blue-collar American grandfather worked as a machinist at the sugar mill.
-My mother would spend her formative years in the tropical cocoon of colonial bliss growing up on the United Fruit plantation.
+My mother spent her formative years insulated in the tropical cocoon of colonial bliss on the plantation.
 Never again would my American grandparents experience the luxuries afforded by this chapter in Cuba.
 They considered these years the greatest of their lives.

 Many years down the road, my parents would meet in New Orleans.
 It was a seismic union where both sides of history’s coin would converge in my heritage as a doubly-lived paradox awash in humanity’s geopolitical fallout.